 Would you have guessed that this was knit with a popsicle stick spool knitter if I hadn’t told you?
 Fifteen sticks this time, knit in a flat panel, i.e. back and forth, back and forth instead of round and round.
 I love how that change in direction – one row wrapped in one direction, the next row in reverse – gives almost a woven appearance to this piece.
 It’s so interesting to try different kinds of materials with this technique.

 Once my panel measured about 18″ in length, I bound off my knitting using the directions from my skinny skarf post.
-Then I used a contrasting color of yarn to connect one short edge of the panel to the end of one long edge.
+Then I used a contrasting color of yarn to connect one short edge of the panel to the end of one long edge with single crochet.
 It never ceases to amaze me that that one simple connection turns a rectangle into a garment.
 And an elegant one at that.

 I have another yarn in mind for when I scale this up for a poncho for me.